-Whether you have an elderly family member or close friend, or you are growing older yourself, it is critical to know how to watch for and find ways to prevent elder abuse and neglect.
+Whether you have an elderly loved one or you are growing older yourself, it is critical to know how to watch for and find ways to prevent elder abuse and neglect.
 For the purposes of this article, we’re going to focus primarily on protection against financial abuse, although some of these principles relate to other forms of abuse as well.

 Make a Relational Elder Care Plan:

-Make a plan ahead of time to ensure you or your loved one is cared for and provided for as the years pass.
+Make a plan ahead of time to ensure you or your loved one provided for as the years pass.
 Your plan should consist of two parts: a financial piece and a practical piece.

 The financial side should include how your assets are going to be used, while the practical side should cover how and by whom you or your loved ones are going to be cared for.
 This is one reason why creating an estate plan, with all the necessary end-of-life documents, is so important.